edelgrace/edelgrace.me/content/blog/2014-08-24-first-date-jitters.md

   * **Oh it's just a Filipino/Canadian thing (or, that's something we say on the Internet)**
     Cultural barrier.
 He was born and raised in China.
 I am Filipino but born and raised in Canada.
 That's three different cultures at play here.
 I guess we could throw in Tumblr culture to make that four.
 Can we really relate to each other???
 Can I get along with someone who has probably not experienced the beauty of the Mass Effect trilogy???
   * **I kinda hate myself**
-    I'm still trying to wrap my head around why Linquan suddenly sprung this on me.
+    I'm still trying to wrap my head around why L suddenly sprung this on me.
 I don't understand at all.
 There are so many cute Chinese girls.
 I am neither cute nor am I Chinese.

 Actually, the text I sent last week kinda implied a meeting.
 And in that meeting I was planning to do the thing.
 The thing where I would be like "we're just friends, right???
 Can we keep it that way??"
 That would have been an act of self deprecation.
 That was my plan.
 Good thing it didn't go through.